-Procedures for Model (b) are specified in [IGMP-PROXY].
+Procedures for Model (b) are specified in [I-D.ietf-bess-evpn-iqmp-mld-proxy].

-1.2.2 Inter-subnet IP Multicast Forwarding
+1.2.2.
+Inter-subnet IP Multicast Forwarding

 If the source and receivers are attached to different BDs of the same tenant domain, the EVPN network can also use Inclusive or Selective Trees as depicted in Figure 2, models (a) and (b) respectively.